-For more than a decade I have been an advocate for, and campaigned for, full transparency of competing financial interests for scientists, academics and healthcare workers.
-Without such, it is … Continue reading Transparency: ad rem
+For more than a decade I have campaigned for full transparency of competing financial interests for scientists, academics and healthcare workers.
+Without such, it is my view that fully informed … Continue reading Transparency: ad rem

 Earlier this summer a social media ‘influencer’ asked this question: “What is your best advice in four words or less?”
 The current President of the Royal Society of Medicine (who … Continue reading A social media ‘influencer’ asked:

 Almost a year has passed since I last considered the Psychopharmacology Committee of the Royal College of Psychiatrists.
 This committee has ten members including the Chair.
 Here is a summary … Continue reading The Psychopharmacology Committee of the Royal College of Psychiatrists

 The support of the BMJ Editor in Chief to address meaningfully financial conflicts of interest in medicine and science is most welcome.
 As an NHS doctor of 25 years I … Continue reading ‘The willingness among some . . .’

 It is now over three years since my petition for a Sunshine Act for Scotland was closed.
 Over this time I have on occasion requested an update from the Scottish … Continue reading A Sunshine Act for Scotland [FOI update]

 I shared the above post (and film) with the Scottish Government and I have received the following response: The Government states “in our view this was an appropriate response to … Continue reading No Sunshine for Scotland!